 Low-code Is About Getting More Done

-Low-code isn’t about reducing your value as a developer.
-Let’s think back to the combine harvester: it makes farmers more productive, but farming still takes a lifetime of skill and knowledge.
-It’s the same with low-code: it lets teams of developers produce more value more quickly, while drawing on their understanding of how to create and maintain high quality web and mobile applications.
+Low-code isn’t about reducing the value of developers.
+Low-code lets teams of developers produce more value more quickly while drawing on their understanding of how to create and maintain high-quality web and mobile applications.